lloc/Multisite-Taxonomy-Widget/readme.txt

 == Changelog ==

 = 0.3 =
 * Shortcode [mtw_posts] is now available.
-You can use taxonomy, name and limit as parameters
+You can use taxonomy, name, limit and thumbnail as parameters
 * Filters added: You can override the output using `mtw_shortcode_output_filter` or `mtw_widget_output_filter`

 = 0.2 =